Understanding Rotator Cuff Repair Surgery

 Most rotator cuff damage is caused by aging, but sometimes it can be caused by a fall, an attempt to jerk up on something heavy, or repetitive motion such as painting, playing tennis or throwing a baseball.

-Full recovery from rotator cuff repair surgery can take 4 to 6 months.
-After surgery, the patient works with a physical therapist, gradually increasing movement and building up strength.
+Recovery from rotator cuff repair surgery can take 4 to 6 months.
+After surgery, the patient works with physical therapists to gradually increase movement and build up strength.
 The amount of movement the patient recovers and the time it takes to heal depend on several factors, including: the amount of damage, the repair itself and whether or not the patient finishes “rehab homework”, both in rehab and at home.